Delaware Children's Museum, DelawareCities & Urban Centers

 Getting There & Parking

-For parking, the Delaware Children's Museum parking is free and conveniently located in Riverfront's Lot K. The entrance to this lot is situated at Beech Street and Shipyard Drive.
-If you're using a GPS, we advise entering 601 S Madison Street, Wilmington, DE 19801, as this will guide you directly to the parking area.
-While parking is free, it's worth noting that it can be a short walk to the museum entrance, which might be a consideration on particularly hot days.
-We want to emphasize that parking in the restaurant parking lots located on Justison Street is strictly not permitted.
+When considering how to get to Delaware Children's Museum, parking is a key factor.
+We are pleased to confirm that the Delaware Children's Museum offers free parking for its visitors.
+The dedicated parking area is located in Riverfront Wilmington's Lot K, situated at Beech Street and Shipyard Drive.
+For those utilizing GPS navigation, entering "601 S Madison Street, Wilmington, DE 19801" is recommended to guide you directly to the parking lot.
+While parking is free, it's worth noting that it can involve a short walk to the museum entrance, which might be a consideration on particularly hot days.
+Parking in the restaurant parking lots on Justison Street is not permitted, so be sure to use the designated Lot K.

 Top Things to Do